 Financial institutions have for years banked on rules-based transaction monitoring systems (TMS) to root out money laundering and other financial crimes, only to be served up copious false positives that result in paralyzing inefficiencies, runaway investigation costs, and unseen false negatives that represent serious risk to the institution.

 As TMS frequently flags the normal transactions of legitimate clients, false positive alerts trigger time-consuming and expensive human investigations.
 The industry estimates that approximately 95 percent of the alerts generated by TMS are false positives.
-Additionally, per industry estimates, up to 70 percent of financial crimes go unalerted and are therefore uninvestigated and unreported.
+Vast amounts of financial crimes go unalerted and are therefore uninvestigated and unreported.
 These false negatives have the potential to cause significant risks to both the organization and their accountable employees.

 QuantaVerse recently began working with a leading commercial bank looking to accomplish the following: